elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 1. Switch to the `Administrator` view.
 1. Open the projects list (`Home` > `Projects`).
    ![Open project list in OpenShift](../images/openshift-open-projects.png)
-1. Create a new project named `kubeflow`.
-1. Switch to the new project.
+1. Switch to the `kubeflow` project.
    ![Open kubeflow project](../images/openshift-view-project.png)
 1. Open the Operator Hub page (`Operators` > `OperatorHub`).
 1. Search for the `Open Data Hub` operator.